gabrielguerrero/ngrx-traits/apps/docs/src/app/pages/traits/withCallStatus.md

 ## API Reference

-This trait receives and object to allow specific configurations:
+This trait receives an object to allow specific configurations:

 | Property     | Description                                                                                    | Value                           |
 | ------------ | ---------------------------------------------------------------------------------------------- | ------------------------------- |